dtmoyaji/sandbox/README.md

 ## Operating Environment

 It operates in a docker + node.js environment.
 It supports the creation of a PostgreSQL instance within docker.

+## system behavior definitions

+The important aspects of the system behavior definition are defined in the workflows within each .bpmn file in sysdesign.